-How Orange County Voted 7:51 p.m. - Orange Leader
+How Orange County Voted FINAL 11:06 p.m. - Orange Leader

+Governor Greg Abbott tonight applauded Representative Dade Phelan on his re-election victory in House District 21.

+“The people of Southeast Texas deserve a representative who will fight for them, and that is exactly the kind of leadership Representative Phelan provides,” said Governor Abbott.
+“In the wake of Hurricane Harvey, Dade helped lead the charge in the Texas House to secure disaster relief and helped pass legislation to make Texas more resilient to natural disasters.
+The people of Orange and Jefferson Counties can count on Dade to work with me to improve education, create more jobs, and bring greater economic growth to Southeast Texas.”

-Early Voting results
+Final Voting results

 President/Vice President